 Yoko Fujimoto joined Sado no Kuni Ondekoza in 1976, and went on to become a founding member of Kodo when it formed in 1981.
 After three years as a performer, she stepped down from the stage to edit the monthly Kodo Japanese-language newsletter and act as an instructor to the apprentices.
 In 1989 she began to sing again, and has been Kodo's principal vocalist ever since.
-In addition to Kodo performances, she performs in the female song-and-dance trio "Hanayui" and holds concerts and drum-and-song workshops with her husband, Yoshikazu Fujimoto.
+In addition to Kodo, she performs in a range of collaborations that include the duo "Ninin-Angya" with her husband, Yoshikazu Fujimoto, and the female song-and-dance trio "Hanayui," with Kodo's Chieko Kojima & Okinawan dancer Mitsue Kinjo.
 Since 1998, she has led "Voice Circle" workshops, one of her self-proclaimed "life works."
-In 2008, she released her first solo album: "morisa komorisa."
+In 2008, she released her first solo album, "morisa komorisa."
 She became a Kodo Distinguished Member in 2012, and began producing her own solo projects that the same year.
 Her second solo album, "Yamazu Megurumo," was released in 2014.